 So yeah, my parents were here last weekend.
 We haven’t seen them since last fall, so that was really nice.
 They usually drive up from Virginia on a Friday night and back home on Sunday afternoon after church, so we don’t usually go anywhere.
 They both still work full-time, so we usually prefer to hang out here at the house and enjoy the down time, but this time they flew in early Friday morning.
 Since we had two full days together, I decided to make some plans.

 The kids were busy with school and work on Friday, so I decided to take my parents to Lancaster County for the day.
 We had lunch in Ephrata at Fox Meadows Creamery, and then we drove down to Lititz and walked around.
 They have some really cute shops.
 We made one final stop at the Bird-in-Hand Bake Shop, and then we took the scenic route back home, driving through the farmland.
 It was so pretty and peaceful.

 We decided to go the opposite direction on Saturday, and we went into Philly to do the Constitutional Walking Tour.
 I highly recommend it if you’re ever in the area.
 Unfortunately, this is the only picture I got.

 It was awkward to stop and take pictures while on the tour, because it moved pretty quickly, but our tour guide needed to stop here by Independence Hall to take care of something, so he told us to take pictures if we wanted to.
 My mom offered to take one with me in it, and I said we would at another spot, and then that never happened.
 It was still a great day, and I’m glad I at least have that one shot of the rest of the family.
-(David and Caroline had to work, so Becca was the only kid who went with us.)
+(D and C had to work, so R was the only kid who went with us.)

 We had lunch at Fork, and we were going to do a carriage tour after that, but then we noticed a huge police presence in the area.
 It was kind of disconcerting, and it was getting late in the day, so we decided to wrap it up and head back home.